Are you planning a trip to London in July?

 Take a Sightseeing Tour

-Whether it’s taking in the city’s top landmarks on an open-top bus, discovering one of London’s exciting neighbourhoods on a guided walking tour, or sailing along the River Thames on a scenic river cruise, July is a fantastic time to go sightseeing in the capital.
+Whether it’s taking in the city’s top landmarks on an open-top bus, discovering one of London’s top neighbourhoods on a guided walking tour, or sailing along the River Thames on a scenic river cruise, July is a fantastic time to go sightseeing in the capital.

 Not sure which tour to pick?
 Check out my full guide to the best sightseeing tours of London here.